 Cryptocurrencies are changing the way we understand finance & investment.
-An increasing number of people from different age groups are becoming involved in crypto coins, valuing the decentralized digital money above traditional investments.
+An increasing number of people from different age groups are dabbling into the crypto world, valuing the decentralized digital money above traditional investments.

 From college grade students to founders & business owners, everybody is involved in Cryptocurrencies and many are making fortune out of it, especially newbie investors who are brave enough to take risks.
 In fact, according to a survey in the US 30% of the investors between the age of 18 and 34 would easily prefer investing in cryptocurrency over company stocks or government bonds.